Eugeniagassman/BaSP-M2023/README.md

 *  Manages the admin, being able to add, modify or delete it if necessary.

 ## Week 01
-we made a Figma project.
+We made a Figma project.
 We did an screenflow about this application, with functionality of each section

 ## Week 02
 In this week we transfer the structure of the application, without styles.
 Only html language

 ## Week 03
 After the second week we started to add styles.
 We link css and an reset file.
 This time the style was not responsive design

+## Week 04
+This week we work with responsive design for tablet and desktop, we also add github pages. (https://eugeniagassman.github.io/BaSP-M2023/Week-04/index.html)
+For the responsinve desing we used flexbox

 ## Authors
 - Gassman Eugenia